cspablocortez/jekyll-gitbook/_pages/01-preface.md

-various technologies that together comprise the vast, fractured toolset of web development technogies, and each of these addresses a domain that falls under the umbrella term of web development.
+various technologies that together comprise the vast, fractured toolset of web development technogies, and each of these addresses a domain that falls under the umbrella term of **web development**.

+This book is a field guide[^2] to these technologies, supplemented with examples to give them historical, social, and philosophical context.
 Some materials in this book have been beeen sourced and adapted from open source projects, all of which are credited in corresponding sections.

 This site is created with Jekyll and hosted on Github Pages.